moodledan/origin-one/README.md

 # origin-one
-Remote origin one or two
+Remote origin one of two